vanshajg/LLD/design-patterns/README.md

 ### Decorator Design Pattern
 this pattern is used to add new functionality to an existing object without altering its structure.

+### Factory Design Pattern
+this pattern is used to create objects without exposing the creation logic to the client and refer to newly created object using a common interface.

+### Abstract Factory Design Pattern
+this pattern is used to create families of related objects without specifying their concrete classes.